mipacd/HoloChatStats/README.md

     * Total monthly streaming hours
     * Longest stream duration for each month
     * Average stream duration
-    * Streaming hour chnage since previous month
+    * Streaming hour change since previous month
 * User Specific Information
     * Query a specific user name or YT channel id to fetch membership and chat frequency by channel (NEW)
 * Automated Daily Updates (NEW)